tomna1993/c_65_tideman/README.md

 ![condorcet graph](./image/condorcet_graph_1.png)

-The arrow from Alice to Bob means that more voters prefer Alice to Bob (5 prefer Alice, 4 prefer Bob).
-Likewise, the other arrows mean that more voters prefer Alice to Charlie, and more voters prefer Charlie to Bob.
+The arrow from Bob to Alice means that more voters prefer Bob to Alice (5 prefer Bob, 4 prefer Alice).
+Likewise, the other arrows mean that more voters prefer Bob to Charlie, and more voters prefer Alice to Charlie.

 Looking at this graph, the Tideman method says the winner of the election should be the “source” of the graph (i.e. the candidate that has no arrow pointing at them).
-In this case, the source is Alice — Alice is the only one who has no arrow pointing at her, which means nobody is preferred head-to-head over Alice.
-Alice is thus declared the winner of the election.
+In this case, the source is Bob — Bob is the only one who has no arrow pointing at him, which means nobody is preferred head-to-head over Bob.
+Bob is thus declared the winner of the election.

 It’s possible, however, that when the arrows are drawn, there is no Condorcet winner.
 Consider the below ballots.